arabindaraha-lab/Spotify-DataAnalytics-Dashboard/README.md

-# Spotify User Behavior & Pattern Dataset
+# Spotify User Behavior & Pattern Analysis

 ## Project Overview
-The dataset includes demographic attributes,subscription information,engagement behavior,ad interactions,listening habits,and platform usage patterns.
-This dataset is used to study user engagement,subscription behavior,churn patterns,listening habits and feature preferences on a digital music platform.
+This project focuses on analyzing user behavior and engagement patterns on Spotify using an interactive data dashboard.
+The objective was to extract actionable insights to improve user retention, optimize subscription strategies, and enhance overall user experience.
+The dataset includes key attributes such as user demographics (age, country), subscription type and status, listening habits, engagement metrics (listening hours, playlists created, skips), and inactivity trends.
+Using Excel, the data was cleaned, transformed, and visualized into an dashboard

 ![Cover Image](Image.png)